 These days, that’s what I’ve become.
 Strong, soft, endlessly stoic, and a sponge of emotions at once.
 No matter the landslide of whatever it is I’m feeling at any given moment, be it good, bad, or indifferent, sometimes I just have to sit down, take a breath, and let myself feel all of it!

-The good news is that on this particular afternoon, the search for two of the only loves left in this lifetime for me that led me to find them “perched at their perch” in sing-song was indeed true and joyful rhapsody!
-I’m not gonna lie … I have truly been struggling with Zack’s suicide as of late.
-It’s not so much about his death and the fact that’s he’s gone and never coming home again.
-It’s more so about coming to the sobering realization that although I’m not “lonely” being alone now, I am feeling forsaken and abandoned by so many of the people I once believed were friends.
-This seemingly insignificant moment of Light in the darkness I am trying not to drown in these days helped me set things into a much-needed perspective.
-And?
-I’m so thankful …
+The good news is that on this particular day, the search for two of the only loves left in my life that led me to find them in singsong was, indeed, one of my trues rhapsodies.
+I have truly been struggling with Zack’s suicide as of late.
+It’s not so much about the fact that’s he’s never coming home again as its coming to the sobering realization that although I’m not “lonely” being alone now, I am feeling forsaken and abandoned by many of the people I once believed were friends.
+This seemingly insignificant moment of Light in the darkness I am trying hard not to drown in these days helped me set things back into a renewed perspective.
+For this, I’m thankful …

 … because it’s easy come, easy go, little high, little low.
 Any way the wind blows … doesn’t really matter … AT ALL!